Japan slips into a recession and loses its spot as the world's third-largest economy

 But its economy, one of the world's worst performing last year, also contracted in the last quarter, by 0.3%.

+Britain's likewise contracted late last year.
+Britain reported Thursday that its economy entered a technical recession in October-December, shrinking 0.3% from the previous quarter.
+The quarterly decline followed a 0.1% fall in the previous three-month period.

-An island nation with relatively few foreign residents, its population has been shrinking and aging for years, while Germany’s has grown to nearly 85 million, as immigration helped to make up for a low birth rate.
+As an island nation with relatively few foreign residents, Japan's population has been shrinking and aging for years, while Germany’s has grown to nearly 85 million, as immigration helped to make up for a low birth rate.

 The latest data reflect the realities of a weakening Japan and will likely result in Japan’s commanding a lesser presence in the world, said Tetsuji Okazaki, professor of economics at the University of Tokyo.